Malalignment of Puppy Teeth

 As this condition can only be discovered after the pup has been chosen at 4 weeks old, I do offer a full refund of the deposit should you decide that you do not wish to go ahead with the purchase as this is a health issue.
 I would also discuss the possibility of moving your name to another waiting list, should a place be available.

 In fact, of the puppies that have been affected, roughly 25% corrected before they left us at 8 weeks old.
 The remaining pups self-corrected shortly after leaving.
 With the exception of one pup, who went on to need treatment.
 This was a precautionary treatment to place caps to ensure the adult teeth came through in the correct position.
+This treatment is only for mild cases.
 There was the possibility that they would come through ok on their own, but the owners wished to be on the safe side.
 I paid the £300 towards the costs.

 If you have any questions about this, please contact me to discuss it further.